apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.client.cipher_suite STRING <See notes under proxy.config.ssl.server.cipher_suite.>

    Configures the cipher_suite which |TS| will use for SSL connections to origin or next hop.

+.. ts:cv:: CONFIG proxy.config.ssl.server.TLSv1_3.cipher_suites STRING <See notes>

+   Configures the pair of the AEAD algorithm and hash algorithm to be used with HKDF provided by OpenSSL which |TS| will use for TLSv1.3 connections.
+For the list of algorithms and instructions, see The ``-ciphersuites`` section of `OpenSSL Ciphers <https://www.openssl.org/docs/man1.1.1/man1/ciphers.html>`_.

+   The current default value with OpenSSL is:

+   TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256

+   This configuration works with OpenSSL v1.1.1 and above.

+.. ts:cv:: CONFIG proxy.config.ssl.client.TLSv1_3.cipher_suites STRING <See notes under proxy.config.ssl.server.tls.cipher_suites>

+   Configures the cipher_suites which |TS| will use for TLSv1.3 connections to origin or next hop.
+This configuration works with OpenSSL v1.1.1 and above.

 .. ts:cv:: CONFIG proxy.config.ssl.TLSv1 INT 1